 (Photo: Glen Craig)

 “Yes covered this on one of their first albums, had some big widescreen fun with it.
 But Richie Havens‘ original is rawer, cooler, better.
-And it felt more or less perfectly in sync with my times when I finally found it, twenty years after the face, 1998, a freebie at the dog end of a yard sale.
+And it felt very much in sync with my times when I finally found it, twenty years after the fact, 1998, a freebie at the dog end of a yard sale.
 Decades may pass but there’s still no opportunity necessary, no experience required.
 Whatever that even means.”
 (Philip Random)

 “Because there had to be some Santana on this list.
 Might as well go with the biggest, wildest, livest thing I’ve got.
 Because the force of nature known as Carlos Santana always sounded best to me live, from stealing the show at Woodstock (for a while anyway) to conquering Japan in 1974 with maybe the hottest band on the planet.
 I only wish I’d actually known about Every Step of the Way at the time.
 Would’ve allowed me to destroy all comers in all those stupid yet essential who’s-the-fastest-guitarist arguments we seemed to need to have in Grade Ten.”
 (Philip Random)